random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 Adventure Combat Engine is an easy-to-play fantasy role playing game.
-The rules attempt to be as concise as possible but still provide a solid foundation to play a fantasy roleplaying game.
+The rules attempt to be as concise as possible but still provide a solid foundation to play a fantasy role playing game.
 Referees and players are encouraged to make additions to the engine as they play to enhance the rules presented in this system.